mclemente/compendium-browser/README.md

 ![example](preview.jpg)

 ## Details
+Only the Gamemaster has access to the Settings, where they can enable or disable player access to the spell or npc-browser.
+It is **highly** recommended to disable any compendie that do not contain spell or should not be used in the NPC Browser.
+This reduces the initial loading time, that happens after a client connects to foundry, immensly.

+This application enables anyone to add their own custom spell or npc filters via the api.
+After initialization the app can be found under game.compendiumBrowser where either addSpellFilter or addNpcFilter can be used to add a filter.
+This does support any data that the spell or npc has, including flags.

+All filters featured in the app are included in this manor and can be found in the compendium-browser.js at around line 726.

 ## Contribution
 If you feel like supporting my work, feel free to leave a tip at my paypal felix.mueller.86@web.de